tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 CPU can both sprint and parkour, but it is so much better at sprinting!
 CPU is very fast at straight line code, and can sweep several lanes at once with SIMD, but `if`s (especially unpredictable ones) make it stagger.
 When processing events, where each event is either a new account or a new transfer, TigerBeetle lifts the branching up.
-Events come in in batches, and each batch is homogeneous --- either all transfers, or all accounts.
+Events come in batches, and each batch is homogeneous --- either all transfers, or all accounts.
 So the event-kind branching is moved out of the inner loop.

 ### Batching